isomerpages/spf-spom/_about-spom/About Us/Heritage.md

 <div class="isomer-image-wrapper">
 <img style="width: 100%" height="auto" width="100%" alt="Overview of SPOM Building" src="/images/Heritage/Overview_of_SPOM_s_Entrance_and_Building.png">
 </div>
-<p>The Senior Police Officers’ Mess (SPOM) was once known as the Gazetted
+<p>“The Senior Police Officers' Mess (SPOM) was once known as the Gazetted
-Officers’ Mess of the Straits Settlements Police Force.
-Gazetted Officers in today’s context are referred to as “Senior Officers” with the rank of probationary Assistant Superintendent and above.
-SPOM has become the acronym affectionately known to its members as the premier social hub for both official and private functions.</p>
+Officers' Mess of the Straits Settlements Police Force.
+In the early 20th century, 'Gazetted Officers' was a term used to refer to officers holding the rank of probationary Assistant Superintendent and above.
+Today, 'Senior Officers' refer to officers holding the rank of probationary Inspector and above.</p>
 <p>SPOM has a rich heritage dating back to 1931.
 Its mission is to build
 espirit de corps and camaraderie amongst its members and this building has always been used for such gatherings.</p>